 - Put it into action: use the tips from your meeting and apply it to your research.
 Access other campus resources to help you complete the assignment (professors/TA's, the Writing Center, Library Subject Guides, etc.).

-Contacting and Meeting with Your Subject Librarian by The Teaching & Learning Team is licensed under a Creative Commons Attribution 4.0 International License.
+Amended from UCLA Library.
+Contact and Meet with Your Subject Librarian by The Teaching & Learning Team is licensed under a Creative Commons Attribution 4.0 International License.